nucypher/nucypher/docs/source/staking/running_a_worker.rst

    * ``<SIGNER URI>`` - The URI to an ethereum keystore or signer: `keystore:///root/.ethereum/keystore`
    * ``<GWEI>`` - The maximum price of gas to spend on commitment transactions

-The configuration settings will be stored in an ursula configuration file.
+The configuration settings will be stored in an Ursula configuration file.

 .. important::